yoheimuta/mobile-videoplayer.js/README.md

 Create the container tag.
 Set data-*-url to send fine-grained impression trackings following `VAST` format as close as possible.

+- `load-scene` class element is displayed until the video is finished loading.
+- `replay-scene` class element and `done-scene` class element are displayed after the video is finished playing.
+- `replay-scene` class element is going to be registered click event to replay the video.

 ```html
 <div id="video_container">
   <div class="load-scene">